 Lee Cohen, who runs Luz del Sol estate agency based in Mazarrón, had this to add: "Late in 2015 we had a record week, selling as many houses in seven days as we'd been selling previously in two months.
 Over the last couple of years, things have definitely turned.
 Murcia and the Costa Cálida are still developing - the Paramount theme park is still on the cards and they say Murcia's new airport at Corvera will open next year."

-So what is there already to tempt property hunters?
+So what is currently available to tempt property hunters?

 Carry on Camposol

-Seventy-five per cent of Luz de Sol's clients are British, while 50 per cent of its sales are for property on the popular Camposol golf urbanisation, a huge purpose built town located 10 minutes from Mazarrón and previously featured on A Place in the Sun: Home or Away.
+Seventy-five per cent of Luz de Sol's clients are British, while 50 per cent of its sales is for property on the popular Camposol golf urbanisation, a huge purpose built town located 10 minutes from Mazarrón and previously featured on A Place in the Sun: Home or Away.

 There are now over 3,900 properties at Camposol, with two-bedroom terraced homes starting in the mid €40,000s.
 Demand is such that these days some clients are buying without even viewing their property.

 "We sold a three-bedroom villa at Camposol for €189,000 to someone in the UK," continued Mr Cohen.
 "The buyer had been to Camposol before but saw the property on the internet back home in the UK so arranged to buy via email.
-We always tell people to come and view before deciding but we've sold three or four properties recently over the phone and internet."
+We always tell people to come and view before deciding but we've sold three or four properties recently over the phone and the internet."

 Similarly, Chris Mercer of Mercers, an agent based at Camposol, said: "Prices have stabilised and enquiries are increasing.
 It is hard to beat Camposol for price.
 You can pick up a two-bed, one-bath detached villa with a private swimming pool on a golf course development for as little as €99,995."